 In June the DfE announced the introduction of the senior lead mental heath training grant:

-We are delighted to announce that we have been successful in bidding to become a DfE quality assured course provider.
-Our new DfE quality-assured intermediate level training programme will be launched from February 2022.
+We are delighted to announce that the Health and Wellbeing Service has been successful in bidding to become a DfE quality assured course provider.
+Our new DfE quality-assured intermediate level training programme is available now.

-The 'Developing a whole school approach to leading mental health in your school' programme will be available to all schools in the Yorkshire and Humber region and is aimed at leaders in school who are familiar with the role and / or have 'completed limited senior mental health leadership training' already.
-IF you are unasure if this level of training will be right for you please do get in touch for a chat.
+The 'Developing a whole school approach to leading mental health in your school' programme is available to all schools in the Yorkshire and Humber region and is aimed at leaders in school who are familiar with the role and / or have completed limited senior mental health leadership training already.

 Eligible schools can apply for £1,200 of DfE funding to cover the full cost of attending this quality assured programme (£899) and you may also use the funding grant to hire supply staff whilst leads are engaged in learning.

-- one day initial face to face training in Leeds,
+- one day initial face to face training,

 - online SEMH audit tools,